vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo/modules/07-canary-release-with-istio/README.md

 5. Let's login as `jason` (any password would do).
 We will see that now the reviews have black stars (our new version is used).
 Now we can let a human tester or a testing tool test our new version on the whole application

 5. We verify that our new version of the _reviews_ microserice works correctly with all other microservices in production.
-We test the whole application, end-to-end, with the version of the _reviews_ microservice.
+We test the whole application, end-to-end, with the new version of the _reviews_ microservice.

 6. Let's logout.
 Now all the reviews appear without stars (our old version is used).